ml4ai/tomcat/src/lisp/README.md

 trees can be dumped into a JSON format.

 Using the PTTree class, there is a script capable of parsing domain outputs and creating a list of plan trees and dumping the list into a JSON file.

-This script is found in the `plan_trace_generation` and is called by doing,
+This script is found in the `plan_trace_generation`.

+The first step is to generate domain output in a text file.
+The planning domain must have specific objects traced and have the find plans function set to produce plan trees.
+See the top of `simple-sar-domain.lisp` where the shop trace is called and the bottom of the file where the find plans function is called.
+Here is an example of producing domain output from an appropriate domain,

+`sbcl --load simple-sar-domain.lisp --quit > simple-sar-plans.txt`

+After the parser can be ran on the txt file produced,

 `python plan_trace_parser.py <domain definition file>.lisp <name of output file>.json`

 Ex:

-`python plan_trace_parser.py simple-sar-domain.lisp simple-sar-plan-trees.json`
+`python plan_trace_parser.py simple-sar-domain.txt simple-sar-plan-trees.json`

 Message Conversion Code
 -----------------------